Cristiano Malgioglio: Biography

 After a period spent in Latin America, Malgioglio returned to popularity in his country in the 2000s as a television personality.
 In 2017 and 2020 he competed in the reality television Grande Fratello VIP, the Italian adaptation of Celebrity Big Brother.
+He was a judge on the programme Tale e quale show.
 He co-hosted the second night of the Sanremo Music Festival 2025 alongside Bianca Balti, Nino Frassica and Carlo Conti.

 Personal life

 Cristiano Malgioglio is openly gay; he also considers himself Roman Catholic.